GDSN

 Here you can find basic technical documentation for GS1’s standards for identification, data capture and information sharing.

-GS1’s system architecture defines and describes the architecture of the GS1 system, shows how the different parts relate to each other and outlines the technical principles that form the basis of the system’s design.
+The GS1 System Architecture describes how the different parts of the GS1 system relate to each other and outlines the technical principles that form the basis of the system’s design.